 IMF corrects estimate on Iran's foreign exchange bank reserves

-Central Bank of Iran announced on Thursday that the International Monetary Fund corrected the data on Iran's foreign exchange bank reserves and announced that the amount is $115 billion, Trend reports citing İRNA.
+Central Bank of Iran announced that the International Monetary Fund corrected the data on Iran's foreign exchange bank reserves and announced that the amount is $115 billion, Trend reports citing IRNA.

 According to the public relations office of the Central Bank of Iran, after the CBI announced that the IMF estimate was wrong, the IMF sent an official email to the CBI and expressed sorrow for the mistake and explained that the previous number was based on the usable reserves of Iran and has corrected the foreign exchange bank reserves of Iran.